Exabyte-io/documentation/docs/models/auxiliary-concepts/reciprocal-space.md

 # Some important properties

-The properties below are frequently used in the computational studies of crystalline materials:
+The properties below are frequently used in the computational studies of crystalline materials.

 - [reciprocal space sampling](reciprocal-space/sampling.md)
 - [reciprocal paths](reciprocal-space/paths.md)